-It’s that time of year when we are all heads down closing out the current year and in parallel planning out next year and beyond; strategic priorities, financial targets, aspirational goals.
-Are you ready to kick start the New Year with a bang?
-To help you plan for business success I thought I’d share my 9 highly effective tips so you can set you and your business up for success.
+It’s that time of year when we are all heads down closing out the current year and in parallel planning out next year and beyond; Strategic priorities, financial targets, aspirational goals.
+Are you ready to kick start 2020 with a bang?
+To help you plan for business success in 2020, here are my nine highly effective tips so you can set you and your business up for success.

-Many individuals lose connection with their WHY or it’s been suppressed by the number of things to do or challenges you face.
+Many individuals lose connection with their WHY, or it’s been suppressed by the number of things to do or challenges you face.
 So, the first thing to do is to re-connect with your WHY.
-When you are able to answer not just WHAT you do but elaborate the reasons WHY you do what you do, you’ll feel that rush of excitement, passion, and deep rooted emotional connection all over again.
+When you can answer not just WHAT you do but elaborate on the reasons WHY you do what you do, you’ll feel that rush of excitement, passion, and deep-rooted emotional connection all over again.

 Want to know more about the power of your why?